Content

 • Hair supplements.
 One supplement that’s linked to hair growth is biotin.
 Although it doesn’t treat hair loss, supplementing with biotin may help you maintain healthy hair growth.
 We offer a convenient form of biotin in our biotin gummies.

 • Hair growth shampoo and conditioner.
-Specialty shampoos and conditions can help limit the production of DHT — our guide to DHT-blocking shampoos covers how these work.
+Specialty shampoos and conditioners can help limit the production of DHT — our guide to DHT-blocking shampoos covers how these work.
 You can also try our volumizing shampoo and conditioner or our thickening shampoo with saw palmetto.
 Saw palmetto is an herbal treatment that may lower levels of DHT in the scalp and prevent you from losing hair without side effects.

 So, are there foods that can be considered natural DHT blockers?